patrickelectric/patrickelectric.github.io/content/blog/2026/2026-05-26-how-to-manage-the-problem.md

 # The problem of problem formulation

 Before we start, there is something really important that I need to tell you, problem formulation is also a data science problem[^pff] (you collect data, find patterns, and use them to do a good guess, yes that's it).
 Also, there is another important thing, when you have a problem or a goal, you must simplify reality, and as a consequence, you have a distorted vision of the world, and that may be enough.
 Without this distortion, the problem may be too complex to do something about it.
-So imperfect models are still useful, they make decisions possible[^pff].
+So, imperfect models are still useful, they make decisions possible[^pff].

 Back to the problem formulation.
 This can be done by an individual or team.
 Each has variations, advantages and disadvantages, it's a multivariable higher-order problem by itself.
 Something important to keep in mind is the variables in play and understanding them.
 Let's go deeper and see some different scenarios where problem formulation can happen: